salaboy/platforms-on-k8s/chapter-8/knative/README.md

 kubectl apply -f knative/notifications-service.yaml
 ```

-Knative Serving will create an instance of our container and setup all the networking configurations to provide us with an URL to access the service.
+Knative Serving will create an instance of our container and setup all the networking configurations to provide us with a URL to access the service.

 You can list all Knative Services running the following command: